aws-samples/aws-iot-ota-deployment-tool/README.md

     * if useAbortConfig set True, means [ABORT_CONFIG] section should be included in the config, if set false or useAbortConfig is not appeared in dev.ini [ABORT_CONFIG] section will be ignored
 * useTimeoutConfig (option):
     * if useTimeoutConfig set True, means [TIMEOUT_CONFIG] section should be included in the config, if set false or useTimeoutConfig is not appeared in dev.ini [TIMEOUT_CONFIG] section will be ignored, you remove the flag to ignore it
+* deviceCount:
+    * the device numbers that should be updated in this thingList.txt, for example: if a thing group has 10 devices and listed in thingList, deviceCount should be set to 10.

 [CUSTOM_JOB_DOCUMENT]